-An actor/teacher before turning to arts development I spent 18 years with Southern Arts Board, initially as Theatre Officer and later as Deputy Chief Executive responsible for the Board’s capital strategy and the development and implementation of Lottery-funded grants programmes.
+An actor/teacher before turning to arts development I spent 18 years with Southern Arts Board, initially as Theatre Officer then Deputy Chief Executive responsible for the development and implementation of National Lottery-funded grants programmes.

-I went on to be Programme Manager of Awards for All, the £50million National Lottery scheme for voluntary groups, establishing it as a long-term community grants programme for the National Lottery Community Fund before joining the Heritage Lottery Fund (HLF, now National Lottery Heritage Fund) as Deputy Director of Operations.
+I established Awards for All as a long-term community grants programme for the National Lottery Community Fund before joining the Heritage Lottery Fund (HLF, now National Lottery Heritage Fund) as Deputy Director of Operations.

-During 10 years at HLF I led, managed and developed regional teams responsible for assessing and monitoring grants worth approximately £100million p.a., and managed partnerships with the Countryside Agency, English Heritage, National Youth Agency and others.
+During 10 years at the Fund I led, managed and developed regional teams responsible for assessing and monitoring grants worth approximately £100million p.a., and managed partnerships with the Countryside Agency, English Heritage, National Youth Agency and others.

 I trained in cultural leadership with the Management Centre; Hubert Humphrey Institute of Public Affairs, Minnesota; National School of Government, and Roffey Park Institute.

-I have extensive experience as a trustee/chair of cultural organisations including Artswork, ArtSway, Arts Research Ltd I was chair of Nuffield Theatre Southampton (2005-11), Creative Partnerships, Southampton, Portsmouth, Hampshire & IoW, (2004-2011) and Culture Southampton (2011-14), and interim chair of Making Space (2014-15).
+I have extensive experience as a trustee/chair of cultural organisations including Artswork, ArtSway, Arts Research Ltd and SPUD.
+I was chair of Nuffield Theatre Southampton (2005-11); Creative Partnerships, Southampton, Portsmouth, Hampshire & IoW, (2004-2011), Culture Southampton (2011-14), and interim chair of Making Space (2014-15).
 I also chaired the heritage learning panel of the New Theatre Royal, Portsmouth.

 Until recently I was a trustee of Winchester Poetry Festival which I co-founded in 2013.
 I currently sit on the National Lottery Heritage Fund area committee for England: London & South and chair the strategic advisory board of South West Museum Development.
 I'm a trustee of Common Ground, champions of local distinctiveness. and chair of the shadow board for ArtfulScribe literature development agency.